KUMJ | VOL. 9 | NO. 2 | ISSUE 34 | APRIL-JUNE, 2011

 Karn D, Amatya A, Aryal ER, KC S, Timalsina M

-Background: The burden of sexually transmitted infections is huge and is disproportionately affecting developing nations.
+Abstract: Background: The burden of sexually transmitted infections is huge and is disproportionately affecting developing nations.
 In Nepal, recent available data on sexually transmitted infections are mostly targeted to high risk population.
 A prevalence study was thus done to explore the pattern of sexually transmitted infection syndromes among general population of Nepal.

 Objectives: To highlight the prevalence and changing pattern of sexually transmitted infections among general population.